Asthma is a very common condition that affects more than 5- 10% of the population

 - Other changes in weather

-- Chemicals in air (other than pollution)
+– Chemicals in the air (other than pollution)

 - Pollution